softmaterialslab/mlflow/README.md

+#9-n-octyldocosane
+2020.12.02: this is the molecule to probe next.
+It is C30H62 and an isomer of squalane.
+Has diff architecture so gives the challenge for dim red methods.
+Generation will occur first in 313K and 0.1MPa.
+Moore JCP with Cummings is a good paper to start.
 # nonadecane
 Simulating nonadecane: generation and shear
 Subtext: need to see if unsupervised ML can classify features in a complex molecular fluid